 The modern customer is an impatient creature.
 That means you, too – admit it: you hate to wait.
 When was the last time you joined the longest queue at the till in a shop?
 When was the last time you smiled gleefully when you saw a long form to fill in ahead of an online purchase?
 When did you last hum along to the waiting tone when you were put on hold during a phone call?

-A chatbot is a form of artificial intelligence (AI) software.
-It cleverly simulates a human conversation with a user in natural language, as though it is a real person conducting a chat the other side of the screen.
-This can be done through messaging apps, websites and mobile apps.
+A chatbot is a form of conversational artificial intelligence (AI) software.
+It cleverly simulates a human conversation with a user in natural language, as though it is a real person conducting a chat on the other side of the screen.
+This interactive content can be done through messaging apps, websites and mobile apps.

 A chatbot enables you to select questions, put them in a sequence, and work out exactly what a visitor is after.
 The quicker you can home in on their needs and segment them to send follow-up questions that apply to their problems, the better.

 The ultimate goal is to create a trusting relationship between visitor and organisation which results in the visitor becoming a lead.
 In order to do this, an exchange needs to occur through the chatbot where you give before you get; offering a helpful resource or future conversation in return for their email address.